MicrosoftDocs/VBA-Docs/api/Word.MailMerge.OpenDataSource.md

 - When retrieving data through Open Database Connectivity (ODBC), you specify a connection string.

 - When retrieving data from Excel using dynamic data exchange (DDE), you specify a named range.
- **Security Note**

 - When retrieving data from Access, you specify the word "Table" or "Query" followed by the name of a table or query.

- **Security Note**

- **Security Note**
+> [!IMPORTANT]

-Avoid using hard-coded passwords in your applications.
+> Avoid using hard-coded passwords in your applications.
 If a password is required in a procedure, request the password from the user, store it in a variable, and then use the variable in your code.
-For recommended best practices on how to do this, see [Security Notes for Microsoft Office Solution Developers](https://msdn.microsoft.com/library/office/ff860261.aspx).
+For recommended best practices on how to do this, see [Security notes for Office solution developers](../Library-Reference/Concepts/security-notes-for-microsoft-office-solution-developers).

 ## Example